vladovsiychuk/saga-orchestrator-ddd-chat/README.md

 **Possible Solution**:
 To mitigate this issue, we can enhance the error handling mechanism to include the `operationId` of the failed operation within the REJECTED event.
 This addition would allow the `saga_orchestrator` to discern whether a rejection was due to an unrelated operation's failure and, if so, to automatically retry the operation.
 This automated retry mechanism could significantly reduce the need for client-side intervention and prevent the emission of an ERROR event in cases where the failure is recognized as being transient or unrelated to the primary operation being processed.
-This approach not only simplifies client interactions but also enhances the robustness of the saga orchestration by making it more resilient to the nuances of asynchronous event processing.

 ### 4.2 Planned Features